NWCG User Guide for Glossary of Wildland Fire

-The NWCG Glossary of Wildland Fire is developed and published to provide an accurate and consistent vocabulary that can be used by NWCG in its product development and also across agency wildland fire programs.
-The NWCG has directed that all committee and subgroup product glossaries be contained within the NWCG Glossary of Wildland Fire for the purpose of maintaining definition consistency and clarity among documents.
+The NWCG Glossary of Wildland Fire provides an extensive listing of approved terms and definitions used by the NWCG community.
+It contains terms commonly used by NWCG in the areas of wildland fire and incident management and is not intended to list all terms used by NWCG groups and member agencies.
+The NWCG has directed that all committee and subgroup product glossaries be contained within the NWCG Glossary of Wildland Fire to maintain definition consistency and clarity among documents.

 What is a Glossary Entry?